|

 \begin{equation}D\left(\vec{x},\vec{k},\omega\right)=1-\frac{\omega_{pe}^2}{\omega^{2}}\frac{\omega^{2}-\omega_{pe}^2}{\omega^{2}-\omega_{h}^2}-\vec{n}_{\perp}\cdot\vec{n}_{\perp}\equiv 0 \end{equation}

-This disperison function represents a wave in a cold plasma medium.
+This dispersion function represents a wave in a cold plasma medium.

 \begin{equation}D\left(\vec{x},\vec{k},\omega\right)=det\left(\vec{\epsilon}+\vec{n}\vec{n}-\vec{n}\cdot\vec{n}\vec{I}\right)\equiv 0 \end{equation}

-The quantity \(\vec{\epsilon}\) is the diaelectric tensor.
+The quantity \(\vec{\epsilon}\) is the dielectric tensor.
 Using Onsager symmetries, this tensor is defined as

 \begin{equation}\vec{\epsilon}=\left(\begin{array}{ccc}\epsilon_{11}&\epsilon_{12}&0\\-\epsilon_{12}&\epsilon_{11}&0\\0&0&\epsilon_{33}\end{array}\right)\end{equation}